 03 of 05

 With the area clear, you can see the perimeter of the drywall to be removed.
-Edges will mostly be attached to ceiling joists.
-You may encounter some hanging edges supported by a strip of drywall that bridges to the adjoining sheet.
+Also, make sure there are no wires or pipes in the areas where you will cut out the old drywall.
+The edges of the drywall will be attached to ceiling joists, although you may encounter some hanging edges supported by a strip of drywall that bridges to the adjoining sheet.
 Take note of these hanging edges because they will not be picked up by the stud finder.

-Go below.
-Identify places where the drywall is attached to joists by using a stud finder.
+Below the ceiling, identify places where the drywall is... attached to joists by using a stud finder.
 Outline your planned "cut edges" with painter's tape.

-- From below, punch into the center of the drywall with your reciprocating saw and slice away strips until you meet a stud.
-Then pull these strips down by hand.
+- From below, punch into the center of the drywall with a drywall saw or reciprocating saw and slice away strips until you meet a stud.
+Then, pull the strips down by hand.

-- If you are removing a section whose edge hits the bottom of a joist, you can pull straight downward.
+- If you are removing a section with an edge that hits the bottom of a joist, you can pull straight downward.
 It will separate from the adjacent section of drywall at the joint.
 After the joint compound breaks away, cut through the embedded tape with a utility knife.

-- If the section of drywall bridges a joist, but you only want one side of the drywall removed, cut with your reciprocating saw alongside the joist.
-Be sure to cut the inner portion so that the adjacent section of drywall is still supported on the joist.
-In the adjacent image, the section of drywall that remains is on the right; the portion to be removed is on the left.
+- If the section of drywall bridges a joist, but you only want one side of the drywall removed, cut with your saw alongside the joist.
+Be sure to cut the inner portion so that the adjacent section of drywall is still fastened to the joist.
+Shown here, the section of drywall that remains is on the right; the portion to be removed is on the left.

 04 of 05

-Nail 2x4s or 1x1s alongside the joist.
-Make sure that the bottom of your wood nailing strip matches the bottom of your joist.
-If there is any... deviation, your new drywall panel will not be level with adjacent parts of the ceiling.
-No amount of mudding will fix that.Continue to 5 of 5 below.
+Position each strip so it flush with the bottom of the... joist, and fasten the strip with screws driven through the strip and into the joist.
+If there is any deviation, the new drywall panel will not be level with the surrounding panels, and no amount of finishing will fix it.Continue to 5 of 5 below.

 05 of 05